 Customer: “So you’re not going to help me?”

 Employee: “I AM trying to help you, sir.
 The problem is that we have a lot of variables here.
-It’s possible the reason you’re not getting service in that area is because there’s no tower nearby, or it could be because your phone is old—”
+It’s possible the reason you’re not getting service in that area is that there’s no tower nearby, or it could be because your phone is old—”

 Customer: “Fine!
 If you’re not going to help me, maybe I’ll just swap to [Competitor]!”